 CS 412 - Topics in Computer Science

 Topics of special interest which may vary each time course is offered.
 Repeatable under a different topic for a maximum of six hours.
-Prerequisite: consent of instructor.
+Prerequisites: consent of instructor.

 CS 480 - Social and Professional Issues in Computing

 Introduction to the social and professional issues and practices that arise in the context of computing.
-Prerequisite: CS 210 or CIS 210 or equivalent; or consent of instructor.
+Prerequisites: CS 210 or CIS 210 or equivalent; or consent of instructor.

 CS 481 - Professional Practicum in Computer Science